syncfusion-content/xamarin-docs/Xamarin/Chips/how-to/Applying-fontIcon-to-Syncfusion-chip-control.md

 documentation : ug
 ---

-# Setting the font icon to chip control
+# Setting the FontIcon to SfChip

-This section explains the way to add font icon with its available feature in chip control.
-SfChip control has ImageSource property itself can set FontImageSource with enabling ShowIcon property as follows
+FontIcon can be set to SfChip using the [`ImageSource`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~ImageSource.html) property as shown in the following steps.

 ## Custom font file should be added to all the platform projects in specific location

-* `Android` - Add a custom font file in the Assets folder and set the Build Action to AndroidAsset for the font file.
+* `Android` - Add a custom font file in the `Assets` folder and set the `Build Action` to `AndroidAsset` for the font file.
-* `iOS` - Add a custom font file in the Resources folder and set the Build Action to BundleResource.
-Then, ensure that the copy to output directory is set to AlwaysCopy.
+* `iOS` - Add a custom font file in the `Resources` folder and set the Build Action` to `BundleResource`.
+Then, ensure that the copy to output directory is set to `AlwaysCopy`.
-* `UWP` - Add a custom font file in the Assets folder and the set Build Action to Content.
+* `UWP` - Add a custom font file in the `Assets` folder and the set `Build Action` to `Content`.

 N> For iOS, you should be added a custom font file in the info.plist file as demonstrated in the following code sample.